2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 toc = true
 +++

 Krossboard is designed to work as a standalone virtual machine on Azure cloud.
-As of current version, it discovers and handles handles AKS clusters on a per [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) basis.
+As of current version, it discovers and handles AKS clusters on a per [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) basis.

-The below steps describe how to setup an instance of Krossboard within a Azure resource group.
-It's assumed you're using Azure Portal, but you can adapt the procedure for a scripted/automated deployment.
+This guide describes steps to setup an instance of Krossboard within a Azure resource group.

+## Before you begin
-To cover all the steps of this guide successfully, it's required that you have access to:
+To run this procedure successfully, it's assumed that:

-* An active Azure subscription.
-* An admin access to that subscription
+ * You have a basic level of practice with Azure concepts.
+ * You have access to an Azure subscription with sufficient permissions, to assigned managed identity, to assign managed roles, as well as to create virtual machines from Azure Marketplace.
+ * You have access to Azure Portal, though you can later adapt the steps for a scripted/automated deployment.
+ * You have `kubectl` with admin access to your EKS clusters; this level of access is notably required to configure RBAC settings that Krossboard needs to retrieve metrics from Kubernetes.

-## Step 0: Summary of Steps
+## Summary of Steps
-The installation steps are straightforward and can be summarized as follows:
+The installation steps would be straightforward and can be summarized as follows:

 * Step 1: Select or create the resource group where Krossboard will be deployed.
 * Step 2: Deploy a Krossboard virtual machine from [Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
-* Step 3: Assign an managed identity to the created Krossboard virtual machine
+* Step 3: Assign a managed identity to the created Krossboard virtual machine
 * Step 4: Assign the Azure IAM roles `Managed Application Reader` and `Azure Kubernetes Service Cluster User Role` to the virtual machine.
-* Step 5: On each AKS cluster, update Kubernetes RBAC settings to allow Krossboard to query metrics from Kubernetes API.
+* Step 5: On your AKS cluster, update Kubernetes RBAC settings to allow Krossboard to query metrics from Kubernetes API.
 * Step 6: Get access to Krossboard UI
-* Next Steps

 ## Step 1: Select or create the resource group
 TODO